TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech

 \subsection{Speech Pre-training for ASR Comparison}

-In this section, we compare results of fine-tuning various pre-trained model for ASR.
-All of the TERA models use a combination of \textit{time + channel + mag} alteration as the auxiliary objective.
-We summarize the results from previous literature as well as fine-tuning TERA in \textit{liGRU} or \textit{MLP} framework in Table~\ref{table:libri_asr_ft_compare}.
+In this section, we compare the results of fine-tuning various pre-trained models for ASR.
+All TERA models use a combination of \textit{"time+freq+mag"} alteration as the auxiliary objective.
+We summarize the results from previous literature as well as fine-tuning TERA with \textit{liGRU} or \textit{MLP} framework in Table~\ref{table:libri_asr_ft_compare}.
 We also list results from recent literature, where all results are from fine-tuning the pre-trained model as an ASR encoder.
 Similar to the previous section, we report WER and LM rescored WER on the \textit{test-clean} subset of LibriSpeech~\cite{librispeech}.
-All the methods investigated here were pre-trained and adapted with 960 and 100 hours data from LibriSpeech, except one that is adapted with the 360 hours subset of LibriSpeech.
-The Kaldi~\cite{kaldi} \textit{fglarge} lattice is again used for LM rescoring in TERA related experiments.
-In contrast, vq-wav2vec~\cite{vq_wav2vec_ft} uses a 4-gram LM during first-pass decoding, and Masked Pre-trained Encoders~\cite{mpe} adopt beam search and RNN LM with CTC decoding.
-When fine-tuning TERA with \textit{liGRU} models, performance roughly correlates with depth of TERA, and the \textit{large} TERA achieved the best WER.
-The application of TERA to \textit{liGRU} models is identical to the ones in the previous subsection, except that here we update TERA instead of freezing its parameters during adaptation.
-By comparing the \textit{liGRU} results in Table~\ref{table:libri_asr_compare} and Table~\ref{table:libri_asr_ft_compare}, we see that fine-tuning TERA substantially outperforms the case when TERA is simply used for extraction of speech representation.
-The model adopting \textit{base} TERA improves from 6.01\% to 5.84\%, the \textit{medium} TERA improves from 6.05\% to 5.90\%, and the \textit{large} TERA from 6.01\% to 5.80\%.
+The first-pass decoding and LM rescoring setting are described in Section~\ref{ssec:asr_setup}.
+All the methods investigated here were pre-trained with 960 hours and use 100 hours of labels, except for Masked Pre-trained Encoders~\cite{mpe} trained with 360 hours of labels.
+The wav2vec 2.0~\cite{wav2vec2} uses a Transformer~\cite{transformer} language model with beam search size of 500 for decoding.
+The vq-wav2vec~\cite{vq_wav2vec_ft} uses a 4-gram LM during first-pass decoding, and Masked Pre-trained Encoders~\cite{mpe} adopt beam search and RNN LM with CTC decoding.
+When fine-tuning TERA with \textit{liGRU} models, performance roughly correlates with the depth of TERA, and the \textit{large} TERA achieved the best WER.
+Remember that large models (wav2vec 2.0, TERA-large, etc) did not perform well for feature extraction.
+However, they are effective for ASR fine-tuning.
+By comparing the \textit{liGRU} results in Table~\ref{table:libri_asr_compare} and Table~\ref{table:libri_asr_ft_compare}, we see that fine-tuning TERA consistently outperforms the case when TERA is simply used for extraction of speech representation.
+The ASR model adopting \textit{base} TERA improves from 6.01\% to 5.84\%, the \textit{medium} TERA improves from 6.05\% to 5.90\%, and the \textit{large} TERA from 6.01\% to 5.80\%.